-Quarantine has certainly brought its own set of stressors for teens.
-They have had to isolate themselves from their friends, complete all of their schoolwork online, and spend 24/7 with their families.
-This has been really difficult!
+Quarantine brought its own set of stressors for teens.
+They had to isolate themselves from their friends, complete all of their schoolwork online, and spend 24/7 with their families.
+Now the stress is back on at school.
 Thankfully there’s yoga for that!

 All of the ideas below are intended to target the Parasympathetic nervous system, the part that makes you feel calm and regulated!
 Have your teen get into something comfy, turn the lights on low, and light a candle.